 January: Audiority Grainspace

-Grainspace is a cool plugin based around high quality, realtime, granular processing and reverberation.
+Grainspace is a cool plugin based on high quality, real-time, granular processing and reverberation.
 It’s a reverb with amazing creative potential, and is kind on the wallet!
 Not only have you got control over the distance and position, but there’s a cool set of LFO’s, and Freeze & Grain options.
 Highly flexible, and great value – it’s a good start to the year!

 February: Soundiron Sonepheres 1 – Distance